-To make sure your mails are not considered as spam – check if your SPF records exist and RDNS is configured accurately:
+To make sure your emails are not considered spam - check if your SPF records exist and RDNS is configured accurately:

 Your email account is hacked

-First thing you need to do is check if there are any spamming scripts.
-If there are no such – change the password, using some kind of strong random password generator and restrict the access to your mail only for several IPs.
+The first thing you need to do is check if there are any spamming scripts.
+If there are no such - change the password, use some kind of strong random password generator and restrict access to your mail only for several IPs.

 Sender server misconfiguration

-Even such simple issues in configuration like configuration of recipient domain as a local domain in the sender server may cause email bouncing.
-Yeah, that’s a pretty weird, but still a reason to double-check your mail server configuration 🙂
+Even such simple issues in the configuration like the configuration of the recipient domain as a local domain in the sender server may cause email bouncing.
+Yeah, that's pretty weird, but still, a reason to double-check your mail server configuration :)

-There may be many reasons that cause “550 permanent failure for one or more recipients” error, that can both be related to recipient side and sender side.
-You need to check the valiance of recipients email and if you typed it correctly.
-If this will be not enough – ITsyndicate will be happy to help you.
+There may be many reasons that cause "550 permanent failure for one or more recipients" error, which can both be related to the recipient side and the sender side.
+You need to check the valiance of the recipient's email and if you typed it correctly.
+If this will be not enough - ITsyndicate will be happy to help you.